Ryuuhou/AHKanColle/README.md

 Enter a MinWait and MaxWait in MILLISECONDS.
 The script will wait a random amount of time between these two numbers after an expedition comes back.

 If you are not playing with KanColleViewer, add/create an entry in the config.ini file in the script directory.
-As shown below -
+Use AutoIt3 Window Spy that is included with your AHK installation to determine the window properties.
+As shown below (Three valid options are show, **PICK ONE**)-

 ```
 [Variables]
-WINID = NameOfWindow
+WINID=艦隊これくしょん -艦これ- - オンラインゲーム - DMM.com - Mozilla Firefox
+WINID=ahk_class MozillaWindowClass
+WINID=ahk_exe firefox.exe
 ```

 If using a browser, the name of window will usually be in the titlebar.